Discover what RELEX has in store for the future of retail at Retail's Big Show Europe | 15 – 18 September 2025 | Book a meeting

 2.3.1.
 Business travel and flights

+We are working on reducing our travel emission intensity.
 In the year 2024, RELEX has introduced a bonus component for the leadership team on business travel emission reduction justified by the fact that travel emissions are the largest emission category for RELEX.
 Meeting the target results in a bonus component corresponding to 1% of the base salary.

-We encourage all RELEXians to be thoughtful when it comes to business traveling.
-We acknowledge that while traveling can often be replaced by online meetings, sometimes face-to-face interactions are necessary.
-Traveling on-site for very short meetings should be avoided.
+Our travel guidelines acknowledge that sometimes face-to-face interactions are necessary, however, traveling on-site for very short meetings should be avoided.
 If there is a true need for travel, it is recommended to make the most of the business trip, by e.g. booking several meetings or visiting the local office to connect with other RELEXians.
 The train should be chosen over air travel whenever feasible.
 Often air travel is the only feasible option, but when booking flights, direct flights should be favored over stopover flights.

-In addition, we acknowledge that internal events such as department kickoffs form a substantial part of our business travel emissions.
+In addition, we acknowledge that internal events such as department kick-offs form a substantial part of our business travel emissions.
 The guiding principle is that events should be hosted where most participants are located.
 When organizing events from most/all RELEX geographies, the following aspects should be considered:

 2.3.2.
 Employee commute and use of office spaces